qurator-spk/sbb_images/doc/annotator.md

 ## User-Interface

-* A : Preselect subset of images to be labeled based on predictions provided by a classifier.
+* A : The image to be labeled.
 * B : The label that has been proposed by a classifier.
 * C : Re-label the image according to one of these classes.
 * D : Confirm the current label below the image and go to the next randomly chosen image.
+* E : Preselect subset of images to be labeled based on predictions provided by a classifier.

 ### annotator-config.json:
 * LABELS: The image classes that you want to assign to your images.